Shocker-lov-t/BuddyDome/README.md

         client_max_body_size 400M;

->  > In terminal initialize the application for elasticbeanstalk using awsebcli
+>  > In terminal initialize the application for elasticbeanstalk using awsebcli <br>
 >  > Make sure you are in main directory where you can access manage.py file ( Use dir or ls command to verify)

         eb init -i